Maren0000/website/_posts/2024-10-12-Breaking-DRPG.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/drpg-enc/Pasted image 20241011120745.png" alt="">

 Well hmm that's annoying.
 CrackProof makes things like editing the APK really annoying, so using something like [apk-mitm](https://github.com/niklashigi/apk-mitm) was out of the window.
-Quite a few people also reported that the game would crash for as little as having USB Debugging enabled in Developer Settings (Apparently this was fixed in an update?).
+Quite a few people also reported that the game would crash for as little as having USB Debugging enabled in Developer Settings.
+(Apparently this was fixed in an update though?)
 Either way, I decided just to look at the IL2CPP info first to see what I can get.
 Let's just see what [IL2CPPDumper](https://github.com/Perfare/Il2CppDumper) can do.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/drpg-enc/Pasted image 20241011115603.png" alt="">